EdmundBenedict/lordcephei.github.io/pages/cl_general.md

 ^
 **\-\-oldvc**
 :  chooses old-style energy zero, which sets the cell average of the potential to zero.
 By default average electrostatic potential at the augmentation boundary is chosen to be the zero.
-That puts the Fermi level roughly zero.
+That puts the Fermi level at roughly zero.

 See [Table of Contents](/docs/commandline/general/#table-of-contents)